PG&E charged with obstruction over San Bruno blast

 In addition, the utility is facing lawsuits and $2.5 billion in civil fines from regulators, including the state Public Utilities Commission.
 San Bruno city officials on Monday demanded the head of the PUC resign, alleging the agency had improper contacts with PG&E.

-Along with causing the deaths, the explosion injured dozens and destroyed 38 homes.
+Besides killing eight people, the explosion injured dozens and destroyed 38 homes.
 Nearly four years later, the neighborhood about 12 miles south of San Francisco is still recovering.

 PG&E said in May that it has committed $2.7 billion over the next several years for safety-related work following the incident.